Really-Simple-Plugins/complianz-gdpr/readme.txt

 == Change log ==
 = 2.0.7 =
 * Tweak: support youtube and vimeo placeholders
+* Tweak: uninstall not removing all data.
+This can be done explicitly in the settings as of now.

 = 2.0.6 =
 * Tweak: added some new cookies to the database